 Tent Sites

 From the first-time tent camper to the most experienced camper, you will find our sites perfect.
-Surrounded by tall timber you feel as if you are miles from civilization.
-However, you are only steps from a shower house, laundry and flushing toilets.
-In fact, many of our tent sites have electricity and water available (although it may be hidden by bushes).
-A back country feel with the convenience of civilization.
+Surrounded by tall timber, you feel like you are miles from civilization.
+However, you are only steps from a shower house, laundry, and flushing toilets.
+Many of our tent sites have electricity and water available (although bushes may hide it).
+A backcountry feels like the convenience of civilization.

-All of our tent sites come with a fire pit, picnic table and access to conveniently located showers and toilets.
+Our tent sites have a fire pit, picnic table, and access to conveniently located showers and toilets.

 Check out the sidebar for tips on making your stay even more enjoyable.